Department of Psychology at Illinois State University

 This information is for current students enrolled in a graduate degree program in the department.

 Students are notified if they are eligible for a department assistantship.
-Students who accept a graduate assistantship are considered employees of the University and the State of Illinois.
-Under the State Officials and Employees Ethics Act (5ILCS 430/5-10), state employees are required to pass the Mandatory Governmental Ethics Online Training.
-Graduate assistants are notified each fall semester of the state website and deadline for completing the online ethics training.
-Graduate assistants who do not pass the ethics training risk losing their assistantship and tuition waiver.
+Students who accept a graduate assistantship are employees of the University and the State of Illinois.
+Under the State Officials and Employees Ethics Act (5ILCS 430/5-10), state employees must complete the Mandatory Governmental Ethics Online Training each year.
+Graduate assistants are notified during the fall semester of the state website and deadline for completing the ethics training.
+Graduate assistants who do not complete the ethics training will lose their assistantship and tuition waiver, and are banned from any future assistantship at the University.

-Assistantships outside the department are listed on the University's Human Resources Graduate Assistants website.
+Graduate assistantships outside the department are listed on the University's Human Resources website.

 See the APA Scholarships, Grants, and Awards website